 Nature’s Yoke carries three types of free-range eggs: Legacy, Organic, and Omega-3.
 They are 100% Certified Humane and produced on family farms committed to the ethical treatment of animals, good stewardship, and innovation.

 Free-Range hens are never kept in cages.
-They have access to pasture-like outdoor spaces for at least 6 hours per day.
+They have access to pasture-like outdoor spaces for at least 6 hours per day, weather permitting.
 Spacious barns are available to them for shade, shelter, and a comfortable spot to lay their eggs.
 These hens frolic in the field and scratch in the dirt, supplementing their diet with healthy grasses, insects, and worms.

 A New Generation: